zchyde/brooklinebooksmith.com/_posts/2016-05-19-parent-pleasers.md

 featured_image_position: 50
 show_featured_image_in_post: false
 fancy_font:
-category:
+category: kidsmith
 staff:
   - clarissa
 books:
 ---

 Looking for some new great board books?
-Whether they are a gift or for you, these are sure to be parent pleasers!&nbsp;
+Whether they are a gift or for you, these are sure to be parent pleasers!

 [Little Pea by Amy Krouse Rosenthal illustrated by Jen Corace](http://www.brooklinebooksmith-shop.com/book/9781452142890)